Ionetxu/Project_AIR/README.md

 - "Forecasting_models.R"
 - "Project_air.tbwc"
 -  Rmarkdown file "Index.rmd" that includes all the R coding and more detailed explanation of the project.
--  Document in PDF that as a memory of the project generated from "Index.rmd".
+-  Document in PDF as a memory of the project generated from "Index.rmd".
 -  HTML site in Github Pages (https://ionetxu.github.io/), which at the moment it's in work in progress as for some reason images are not visible.

 # Data